gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-instanced-drawing.md

 }
 ```

-This way when we want to reference the data for all the matrixes
+This way when we want to reference the data for all the matrices
 we can use `matrixData` but when we want any individual matrix
 we can use `matrices[ndx]`.